Social Work

 This course focuses on research from the last 25 years that has revolutionized our knowledge of brain function, its relation to overall coping, and specific practices that promote resilience and well-being.
 The course is an important contribution to the social work curriculum at the master's level because it revolves around a strengths perspective that social work has always embraced, as well as teaching the advanced practitioner specific skills that s/he can use to help clients in the process of improving their lives.
 The course will be richly multicultural and will also include ancient wisdom from the humanities that supports this new evidence-based field of mind-body interaction.
 Department Permission is required.

-- SOW 6432 - Evaluation of Social Work Practice
+- SOW 6432 - Evaluation Research in Social Work

 Admission Requirements